g-jackson/g-jackson/README.md

 ### Welcome!

-My portofolio site can be found here: https://github.com/g-jackson/g-jackson And can find my public repos below.
+My portofolio site can be found [here](https://g-jackson.github.io/) And can find my public repos below.

 Have a great day!